casualnick/Blog-api/README.md

 # Blog-api
 Api only version of my Project

-For more information visit my project [repository](https://github.com/casualnick/Project)
+For more information visit my project ['Project' repository](https://github.com/casualnick/Project)